 Now part of that is being awesome with everyone you work with, and another part is around your messaging so people know and remember what to say.
-Much of it though is getting all of your communications in line and focusing what people see, hear and read in your communication and behaviour.
+Much of it though is getting all of your communications in line and focusing on what people see, hear, and read in your communication and behavior.

 The positive aspects you can build on.
 Draw attention to the good points and discover where those attributes originate.

 Negative aspects are challenges for you to counter.

 We often think of brands as being important only when considering products and customers, but brands can boost or harm other relationships too.

 Put it this way, if you were going to partner with someone or a company, could you name brands that you would want to be associated with and brands that you would run far away from?

 There are brands out there that could improve your reputation by association, and others that, well, some smells don’t wash away so easily.

 You need to consider this when working with others, plus you want your own brand to be a magnet rather than a stink bomb waiting to go off, right?